ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 EYE DISEASES - CATARACTS, DIABETES, GLAUCOMA

-Cataracts: The natural lens in the eye gradually becomes less clear as we get older.
+CATARACTS: The natural lens in the eye gradually becomes less clear as we get older.
 When opacities develop in the lens and the lens gets too hazy, vision will be impaired.
 When the cataract affects the vision to the extent that one cannot read or see distant objects comfortably, cataract surgery may be required.

-Diabetes: Diabetic Patients should have a dilated retinal examination each year.
+DIABETES: Diabetic Patients should have a dilated retinal examination each year.
 Laser treatments have proven to slow the progression of retinal eye disease for many Patients.
 Diabetes often stimulates the growth of new blood vessels in the back of the eye, which ultimately leak and damage the retina.
 If this condition is discovered early, laser treatment can destroy these vessels.

-Glaucoma: Glaucoma gradually destroys the optic nerve tissue in the back of the eye.
+GLAUCOMA: Glaucoma gradually destroys the optic nerve tissue in the back of the eye.
 The greatest danger of glaucoma stems from the fact that the disease is painless and without obvious symptoms until significant damage has occurred.
 The most common cause is from pressure being too high inside the eye, but vascular disease and other diseases can also cause glaucoma.
 A full eye exam includes checking the pressure of the eye, screening for peripheral vision defects and analyzing the appearance of the optic nerve.
 If you are diagnosed with glaucoma, your eye care professional may prescribe medications that lower the eye pressure.
 Most forms of glaucoma are successfully treated with eye drops.
 Laser treatments and eye surgery are secondary treatments that offer alternative ways to treat more advanced glaucoma.

-FRAME is that portion of a pair of eyeglasses that is designed to hold the lenses in the proper position before the eyes.
+FRAME: That portion of a pair of eyeglasses that is designed to hold the lenses in the proper position before the eyes.

-Special Note: This level of craftsmanship can be accomplished only after a visual as well as a tactile, i.e., touch and feel, assessment of the frame, in-place, on the Patient, and requires the removal and re-placement of the eyewear directly on the Patient, BY THE OPTICIAN, as many times as necessary to complete the procedure.
+SPECIAL NOTE: This level of craftsmanship can be accomplished only after a visual as well as a tactile, i.e., touch and feel, assessment of the frame, in-place, on the Patient, and requires the removal and re-placement of the eyewear directly on the Patient, BY THE OPTICIAN, as many times as necessary to complete the procedure.
 (Unfortunately, many of today's Dispensers make no contact with either the Patient or their eyewear while in place, on-the-face, whereby it is impossible to make a significant assessment or subsequent multi-dimensional adjustments to the frame.
 This practice is akin to a Dentist making no direct contact with a Patient while attempting fit dentures.
 Sadly, latter generation Dispensers give little or no attention to fitting a new frame after it arrives from the lab, presumably four-point inspected on a flat surface by the lab technicians.
 Just as in the case of fitting a set of dentures, a frame must ultimately be custom fitted to the variable dimensions of the Patient, not the one-dimensional surface of a flat table.
 The lab only zeroes-out any frame misalignment in lieu of anticipated adjustments by the Optician.)

 Furthermore, a properly executed hands-on, in-place, on-the-face assessment, and frame fitting procedure requires not only appropriate communications between the Dispenser and the Patient, but some direct physical contact must occur as well.
 A proper hands-on fitting involves the repeated removal and re-placement of the frame on and off the Patient by the Dispenser until such time as the fitting is completed, which depends of course on the experience of the Dispenser, any asymmetric features of the Patient, and the type and design of the eyewear.
 See example.
 The Dispenser cannot rush the procedure.
 Much time is actually saved in the long run when the fitting is done with sensitivity and patience whereby Patient return visits are minimized.

-HEALER is one who contributes to making a person whole.
+HEALER: One who contributes to making a person whole.

-HYPEROPIA is another word for FARSIGHTEDNESS, which is a common vision problem, affecting about a fourth of the population.
+HYPEROPIA: Another word for FARSIGHTEDNESS, which is a common vision problem, affecting about a fourth of the population.
 People with hyperopia can see distant objects very well, but have difficulty focusing on objects that are up close.
 Farsightedness can be corrected with glasses or contact lenses to change the way light rays bend into the eyes.
 If your glasses or contact lens prescription begins with plus numbers, like +2.50, you are farsighted.
 You may need to wear your glasses or contacts all the time or only when reading, working on a computer or doing other close-up work.

 Hyperopia or Farsightedness

-Near objects appear blurry, far objects clear
+Near objects appear blurry, far objects appear clear

 BEFORE Corrected Vision AFTER Corrected Vision